Linus4/eldritchinstinct/eldritch-instinct-srd.md

 A round is roughly ten seconds of in-game time and proceeds with each side taking turns.
 Each round starts with all PCs that are able to act, followed by their opponents. _The results of each side’s actions occur simultaneously._

-If there is a chance that a PC is surprised at the start of combat, they have to make a DEX save in order to act in the first round.
+At the start of combat, each PC must make a DEX save in order to act in the first round, unless they are attacking from ambush.

 ### Round Order